influxdata/docs-v2/content/influxdb/cloud/reference/api/influxdb-1x/write.md

 ## Query string parameters

 ### u
-(Optional) The 1.x **username** to authenticate the request.
-For more information, see [query string authentication with username and password](/influxdb/cloud/reference/api/influxdb-1x/#query-string-authentication-with-username-and-password)
+(Optional) The InfluxDB Cloud **username** to authenticate the request.
+For more information, see [query string authentication](/influxdb/cloud/reference/api/influxdb-1x/#query-string-authentication)

 ### p
-(Optional) The 1.x **password** to authenticate the request.
-For more information, see [query string authentication with username and password](/influxdb/cloud/reference/api/influxdb-1x/#query-string-authentication-with-username-and-password)
+(Optional) The InfluxDB Cloud **authentication token** to authenticate the request.
+For more information, see [query string authentication](/influxdb/cloud/reference/api/influxdb-1x/#query-string-authentication)

 ### db
 ({{< req >}}) The **database** to write data to.